VictorBramy/FacebookApplication/README.md

 # FacebookApplication

-Create Facebook application using 6 design patterns, Multithreads and data-binding
+Facebook application built using 6 design patterns, Multithreads and data-binding.

-2 Facebook features
+2 Facebook features:
 1. Finding the 5 Best Friends by Comments and Likes on Photo Album Events Events, Different Calculation for Each of the Details.
 2. Smart Calendar - Find by date who posted or went to an event or has a birthday on your chosen date.